fbbwerk-rgb/tibber_case_study/README.md

 ### Complete Optimization Pipeline

-Go to the directory `limit_order_algo` and run the full pipeline in the `run_assignment.ps1` in a powershell terminal:
+In the powershell terminal change directory to where you saved the repository.
+Then run the full pipeline in the `run_assignment.ps1` in a powershell terminal:

 ```powershell
 .\run_assignment.ps1